 Looking for a Fountain of Youth for your dog?
-Daily exercise is a good proxy.
+Daily exercise is a good proxy, but it doesn't necessarily mean clipping your dog into their leash or harness and taking them for a 5-mile run.
 While it has been well established that everyone benefits from regular exercise, for dogs it’s particularly so.
 Most dogs were originally bred to perform some kind of physical work which means the need for exercise is in their genes.

-Regular exercise can take different forms: a daily walk (or three), a spirited game of Frisbee in the back yard or a visit to the dog park.
+Regular exercise can take different forms: clipping yourdaily walk (or three), a spirited game of Frisbee in the back yard or a visit to the dog park.
 Whatever the exercise, ideally it involves you too, as studies have shown that people who exercise with their dogs live longer.

 Even as your dog starts to shows signs of age, regular continued exercise is important and will counter the effects of his slowing metabolism.
 Note that you will have to moderate the activity level to accommodate his aging body.
 For example, a long-distance hike up a steep mountain would not be appropriate for your senior dog.
 Moreover, extended exposure to the elements is not healthy for older dogs, who tend to be much more sensitive to hot and cold temperatures.
 In addition, mature dogs often suffer from arthritis, which limits the type and amount of exercise they can do.